ivan-kleshnin/subjective-fullstack/content/caching.md

 Again, two options: `bundle.css?v2` and `/v2/bundle.css`.
 Some people [say](https://www.stevesouders.com/blog/2008/08/23/revving-filenames-dont-use-querystring/)
-that the second one is better because the first one was not compatible with reverse proxy caching.
+that the latter is better because the first one is not compatible with reverse proxy caching.

 Honestly, there's not enough confirmation for this.
 Even in that article (2008!) people were arguing against the author opinion saying that most proxies allow such customizations and they gradually become defaults.